ndminhhus/psinsar/README.md

 My first advice is: You don't have to install every sofware/packages at onces.
 We only install a software/package when it is the barrier to prevent us from moving forward.
 In that way, you will understand what, why and when a certain action is needed.

-1. Day 1: Define study area and download SLC Sentinel 1
+1. Define study area and download SLC Sentinel 1

-2. Day 2: Prepare input for StaMPS PSI
+2. Prepare input for StaMPS PSI

-3. Day 3: Installation
+3. Install StaMPS, Matlab in Window Sub system for Linux (WSL) Ubuntu

-Day 4. : Analysis with StaMPS PS
+4. Analysis with StaMPS PS